Britten Sinfonia

 The orchestra is named after the composer Benjamin Britten, who lived in the East of England.
-It is a not-for-profit organisation, and a registered charity.
+It is a registered charity.

 Background

 The orchestra does not have a principal conductor but works with a range of international guest artists from across the musical spectrum as suited to each project.

-Recent seasons have included projects with Brad Mehldau, Thomas Adès, Pierre-Laurent Aimard, James MacMillan, Ian Bostridge, Joanna MacGregor, Masaaki Suzuki, Polyphony, director Katie Mitchell, Imogen Cooper, Dhafer Youssef, These New Puritans, Jaga Jazzist and Rufus Wainwright.
+Recent seasons have included projects with Brad Mehldau, Thomas Adès, Pierre-Laurent Aimard, James MacMillan, Ian Bostridge, Joanna MacGregor, Mahan Esfahani, Masaaki Suzuki, Polyphony, director Katie Mitchell, Imogen Cooper, Dhafer Youssef, These New Puritans, Jaga Jazzist and Rufus Wainwright.
 In 2013–14 Britten Sinfonia collaborated with artists including Paul Lewis, Ian Bostridge, Netia Jones, Mark Padmore, Pekka Kuusisto, Iestyn Davies, Patricia Kopatchinskaja and the Richard Alston Dance Company with premières from composers including Sally Beamish, Roderick Williams, Mark Simpson, Brett Dean and Philip Cashian.

 Britten Sinfonia performs in concert halls around Europe and festivals and is a regular at the BBC Proms and has residencies in Cambridge, Norwich, and Brighton with a concert series at London's Barbican Centre and Wigmore Hall.
 The ensemble has an international profile, a highlight being a tour of South America, and is frequently heard on disc, BBC Radio 3 and commercial radio.
 The orchestra has received awards including a Gramophone Award and in 2007 won the Royal Philharmonic Society Ensemble Award in recognition of its work.

 In August 2020, Meurig Bowen took up the post of chief executive and artistic director.
 Bowen was previously head of Artistic Planning at the BBC National Orchestra and Chorus of Wales, and director of Cheltenham Music Festival.